PerMalmberg/du-yfs/Manual.md

 3. Activate the elevator.
 4. In Lua chat, type:
    `create-vertical-route 'route name' -distance 12345`, replacing values as appropriate.
-   * If this isn't your first elevator, add the x, y, and z arguments to the `create-vertical-route` command you get using the instructions in the "Travel vector for additional elevators" section.
+   * If this isn't your first elevator, add the `-x`, `-y`, and `-z` arguments to the `create-vertical-route` command you get using the instructions in the "Travel vector for additional elevators" section.

 The screen will now show the name of your route with two buttons, one for the beginning (ground) and end (space).
 Simply clicking these buttons will make the elevator move to those respective locations.